signature-ip-ai/inoculator-user-guide/source/duplicateemail.rst

   :alt: request_access-duplicate_email_address
   :align: center

-To manage this, user must:
+**Managing Duplicate Email Addresses**
+If you encounter a duplicate email warning, please:

-  -	Check with the support if the account has already been created
+  - Verify with support whether an account has already been created using that email address.
-  - Provide new email address.
+  - Provide a different email address to proceed with the request.